-Since the UK is not part of the EU, the UK will not be one of the countries covered by a Unitary Patent.
-Nonetheless, it will remain possible to obtain UK patent protection via a European patent application filed at the European Patent Office (EPO).
+Since the UK is not part of the EU, the UK is not be one of the countries covered by a Unitary Patent.
+Nonetheless, it remains possible to obtain UK patent protection via a European patent application filed at the European Patent Office (EPO).
 This simply involves validating a granted European patent in the UK, just as before.

-In addition, there will be no change in terms of litigation of European patents in the UK.
-The UK courts will continue to have jurisdiction over European patents that have been validated in the UK.
+In addition, there have been no changes in terms of litigation of European patents in the UK.
+The UK courts continue to have jurisdiction over European patents that have been validated in the UK.

-The UK is not the only country in this position – there are a number of other EPC Contracting States which are not part of the EU.
+The UK is not the only country in this position – there are several other EPC Contracting States which are not part of the EU.
 These are Albania, Switzerland, Iceland, Liechtenstein, Monaco, North Macedonia, Norway, Serbia, San Marino, and Turkey.
-Therefore, just like for the UK, these countries will not be covered by Unitary Patents, and their national courts will retain jurisdiction over locally-validated European patents.
+Therefore, just like for the UK, these countries will not be covered by Unitary Patents, and their national courts retain jurisdiction over locally-validated European patents.